-The approval of the welding procedure shall be based on welding of samples as shown in Fig. 4.2.8.5-1, which shall be subjected to non-destructive testing (penetrant and radiographic testing).
+The approval of the welding procedure shall be based on welding of samples consisting of cast samples and with sizes sufficient to ensure a reasonable heat distribution.
+Minimum sample sizes shall comply with those specified for Fig. 4.2.8.5.1.